 At each time step this function adds the current input integer to the buffer of type List Int and then computes the sum of the current value of that buffer.
 This function exhibits both a space leak (buffering a steadily growing list of numbers) and a time leak (the time to compute each element of the resulting stream increases at each step).
 However, these leaks are explicit.

-Another example of a time leak is found in the following definition of a stream of all consecutive natural numbers n times
+An example of a time leak is found in the following alternative implementation of the sums function: